CZhakshylykova/Student-Grade-Prediction/README.md

 ##  Next Steps
 - Perform hyperparameter tuning (GridSearchCV or Optuna) for further improvements.
 - Try probabilistic models such as **NGBoost** to quantify prediction uncertainty.
-- Deploy the best model as a simple web app using **Streamlit or FastAPI**.

 ---